jelmer/janitor/README.rst

 then fetches the results from each run and (if the run was successful) uploads the .debs and optionally proposes a change.

-The runner is also responsible for enforcing rate limiting, i.e. making sure that there are no more than X pull requests open per maintainer.
+The publisher is responsible for enforcing rate limiting, i.e. making sure that there are no more than X pull requests open per maintainer.

 Web site